Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 Filing a Doctoral Degree Plan.
 Early in a student’s doctoral studies a formal evaluation will be made of his or her background preparation in the major field.
 This evaluation may vary according to the academic unit involved; in some cases it may consist of a formal written or oral exam, in others, a review meeting with a committee or graduate advisor, in still another, the successful passing of a key course or courses.
 On the basis of this evaluation, whatever form it takes, the student’s course of study will be projected and submitted to the Graduate School on the appropriate form.
 This evaluation will occur during the student’s first year of doctoral study and the “Program for the Doctoral Degree” will be submitted to the Graduate School electronically via the Enrollment Services SharePoint site before the second year of work has begun.
 Revisions of the plan are permitted as needed.

 Annual Review.
-The Graduate School requires faculty in each doctoral program to conduct a formal review of their students’ progress at least once each year.
+The Graduate School requires faculty in each doctoral program to conduct a formal review of their students’ progress at least once each year, with copies of these progress reports submitted to the Graduate School via the Enrollment Services Sharepoint system.
 Any student not making satisfactory progress may be placed on probation and given conditions to meet to stay in the program.
 Continued unsatisfactory progress in any area of a student’s work will be cause for dismissal by the dean of the Graduate School.

 Final corrected electronic copies of the dissertation must be received in the Graduate School no later than one year after the final examination or within the eight-year or four-year time limit, whichever occurs first.
 Failure to complete this step will result in the degree not being awarded.